Skip to main content

 Human Readable Output#

-Channel 'example channel' Members List:#
+Channel 'example channel' Members List#

 User IdEmailTenant IdMembership idUser rolesDisplay NameStart DateTime